RinkuLib/RinkuLib/docs/articles/running-queries/fixed-result-schema.md

         parameter.ParameterName = "@albumId";
         parameter.Value = albumId;
         command.Parameters.Add(parameter);
         return command;
     }
 }

-Album album = GetAlbumParser.Query<Album>(AlbumCommands.GetAlbum(cnn, 12));
-AlbumSummary summary = GetAlbumParser.Query<AlbumSummary>(AlbumCommands.GetAlbum(cnn, 12));
 ```

-The first query learns the returned columns.
-Later result types reuse that schema and keep their own parser in the same cache.

-The exact command or factory is not enforced.
-Another command can use the same cache when it returns compatible columns.

 ## Learn the schema from the first query